rxsuwal/rxsuwal/README.md

-## Hi 👋, I'm a Web Developer working in Kathmandu, Nepal
+## Hi 👋, I'm a Web Developer currently in Cardiff, Wales, The United Kingdom

 <p align="left">